 Overall Life Of The Party is a well-written comedy and one that you can sit back with a glass of wine and watch to your heart's content.
-You'll laugh and enjoy it but it won't win any awards.
+Melissa McCarthy (Nine Perfect Strangers) is her usual fabulous self, you'll laugh and enjoy it but it won't win any awards.
 It's a feel-good movie that sets out to entertain and that's exactly what it does.

 Available on both Amazon Prime and Netflix.